-Zaha Hadid these days is bringing home the Stirling Prize for the second year in a row and is becoming the first woman to serve on the jury of the Pritzker Prize, all leaving an international track lavishly shaped buildings to house Olympic swimming pools, governmental functions and almost everything you could ask for a building.
-But in his most recent project completed in London, the Roca London Gallery, it seems that its curved shapes that represent the signature of Zaha have really found their calling.
+Zaha Hadid these days she is taking home the Stirling Prize for the second year in a row and becoming the first woman to serve on the Pritzker Prize jury, all leaving an international runway of sumptuously shaped buildings to house Olympic swimming pools, government functions and almost everything a building might require.
+But in his most recent project completed in London, the Roca London Gallery, it seems that his curved shapes representing Zaha's signature have really found their calling.
 Inspired by the elemental power of water

-Designed by two street artists well known 'the underbelly project'It is an exhibition of street art with 103 between artists and collaborators from around the world.
-The show, which took 18 months of work, is one of the largest of its kind ever made is in a gallery of the New York metropolitan area, some abandoned by the inhabitants of the city, away from the public transit infrastructure.
+Designed by two well known street artists, 'the underbelly project'is a street art exhibition featuring 103 artists and collaborators from all over the world.
+The show, which took 18 months to make, is one of the largest of its kind ever made and is housed in a New York subway gallery, a part abandoned by the city's inhabitants, transit infrastructure hidden from the public.